secretGeek/devShop/readme.md

 Make sure to buy "⭐initiative⭐" from the store (when it is available) -- once the workers have initiative you are free to manage the work at a higher level.

-## lessons
+## Lessons

+If you consider it as a tutorial on Kanban or Lean, there are some lessons you can learn by playing this game.
+These include the following:

 * If work took no time to complete, you would only need 1 worker.
 * The earlier in the process a bug is found and fixed, the cheaper it is to rectify.
 * Bugs should be removed before they get to the customer.
-* Work should flow right to left.
+* Work should flow left to right.
 * You need higher proportions of workers for steps that take longer (e.g. development in this game)
 * The smaller the stories the better.
 They are less likely to have bugs, and faster to work with.
-* Multi-skilling is helpful at alleviating bottlenecks.
+* Multi-skilled workers are helpful for alleviating bottlenecks.
 * In a system where bugs and irregular work happen, bottlenecks can appear anywhere.
 * Throughput is a more useful measure than idle time.
 * Good teams are self-organizing, and this requires *initiative*.